Apply for a vehicular access licence

 Apply for a licence

-Before you complete the online form, you need to have a:
+Before you complete the online form, you must have the following:

-- copy of the planning permission or letter confirms that planning permission is not required
+- Copy of the planning permission or letter confirming that planning permission is not required

 Applications will take approximately 4 weeks to complete (providing all documents are submitted) and licences are valid for 2 weeks.

 - Public Liability insurance cover of £5 million